mrhorrocks/nuxt3/README.md

 # Nuxt 3 + UI + Charts + Pinia

-This website is an scalable, advanced starter template built using Nuxt.
-Nuxt is a Javascript framework built on top of Vue.js
+A scalable, advanced starter template built with Nuxt 3.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.